Visit the Boulder County Ballot Measures website for information about 2025 ballot measures.

 Program Overview

-In November 2016, voters approved the Sustainability Tax ballot initiative, which includes grant funding to cities and towns.
 Boulder County’s Environmental Sustainability Matching Grant Program provides an opportunity for municipalities in the county to apply for funding for policies or projects that significantly reduce greenhouse gas emissions and/or have meaningful climate resiliency.
+Funds for this program come from the voter-approved Sustainability Tax.

-Please read the 2026 Request for Funding for the eligibility requirements, estimated funding, application requirements, and evaluation criteria.
-The funding table in the RFF includes estimated funding and will be finalized in fall 2025.
+Please read the 2026 Request for Funding for the eligibility requirements, funding availability, application requirements, and evaluation criteria.

 Highlighted Changes to the Program

-The grant program offers the following funding options each year.
+The grant program offers four funding options in 2026.

 1. High Impact Project (Option 1): High impact projects are eligible for funding; low impact projects are not eligible.
 High impact projects are those projects that significantly reduce GHG emissions or have meaningful climate resiliency.
 The RFF provides examples.
 No more than two projects are permitted to ensure high impact projects.

-3. Project Flexibility with Completed Policy Adoption (Option 3): With proof of adoption of a new high impact policy in the last 12 months (as of application due date), municipalities have project flexibility to apply for funding for projects listed under Option #1 plus more eligible sustainability projects.
-The RFF provides details.
+3. Project Flexibility with Completed Policy Adoption (Option 3): With proof of adoption of a new high impact policy in the last 12 months (as of application due date), municipalities have project flexibility to apply for funding for projects listed under Option 1 plus more eligible sustainability projects.
+See the RFF for further details.
 More than two projects can be funded under Option 3.
 While not exhaustive, the Municipal Policy Examples List provides examples of high impact climate policies.

 To Apply